nartmadi/nartmadi/README.md

 ## 🚀 What I'm Up To

-- 📚 Pursuing a M.S. in Data Analytics.
+- 📚 Pursuing a M.S. in Data Analytics at RIT.
 - 🔍 Actively pursuing a Software Engineering role.
 - 🦾 Sharpening my problem-solving skills on LeetCode.